shams-pepperstone/2025-github-ur-copilot-workshop/README.md

 # GitHub Copilot Workshop

-This is a sample repository for GitHub Copilot Workshop at GitHub Universe Recap 2025, Jakarta, Indonesia.
+This is a sample repository for GitHub Copilot Workshop.

 Using the files in this repository, we created a fully functional **Pomodoro Timer Web Application** using Python (Flask), JavaScript, HTML, and CSS.